- Academic Support

 - Help with Research - Peer Research Consultants

-- Make an overview of all your Fall 2014 exams and major project due dates! - Check out your course pages.
+- Make an overview of all your Spring 2016 exams and major project due dates! - Check out your course pages.
 It's never too soon to plan your studying.
-Additional time management resources can be found at the University Counseling and Consulting site, Student Academic Support Services Self-Help Materials.
+Additional time management resources can be found at the Student Counseling Services site, Student Academic Support Services Self-Help Materials.

 Talking with Faculty